CitizenLabDotCo/citizenlab/back/README.md

 ## Creating Engines

 In this section, we explain what you need to do (and what you shouldn't forget) when adding a new engine to `cl2-back`.
 Throughout these instructions, replace "`blorgh`" by the name of your engine.
-These instructions are for adding free engines.
-For adding commercial engines, see the Notion documentation: https://www.notion.so/citizenlab/Engines-and-features-5efffe90cb1e4b55ba5c3e01322d6a5a
+These instructions are for adding free engines (Citizenlab employees can find the instructions for commercial engines in Notion).

 1. Run `docker-compose run web bin/rails plugin new engines/free/blorgh --mountable`.
 Initialize your engine with a nice `README` file.

 2. Remove files/folders you don’t need.
 Change the current files to correspond with the other engines.

-In the `blorgh.gemspec` file, make sure `AGPLv3` is specified as license.
-For feature engines, copy over `lib/blorgh/feature_specification.rb` and `spec/lib/settings_spec.rb` and edit according to your engine's specifications.
+3. In the `blorgh.gemspec` file, make sure `AGPLv3` is specified as license.

+4. For feature engines (represented by an app configuration setting that can be enabled and disabled), copy over `lib/blorgh/feature_specification.rb` and `spec/lib/settings_spec.rb` and edit according to your engine's specifications.

-3. Add the new engine to `citizenlab.config.json` and
+5. Add the new engine to `citizenlab.config.json` and

-4. Update the licenses by executing `license_finder approvals add blorgh`.
+6. Update the licenses by executing `license_finder approvals add blorgh`.

-5. A good way to verify if your engine was added successfully is by running the `spec/lib/settings_spec.rb` spec.
+7. A good way to verify if your engine was added successfully is by running the `spec/lib/settings_spec.rb` spec.

 ## Running the profiler